AndrewWalker251/behavioral_cloning_driving/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md

+Reference - Used code from the course content and the YouTube Q and A https://www.youtube.com/watch?v=rpxZ87YFg0M&feature=youtu.be.

 #### 2. Functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh